onkelbeh/HomeAssistantRepository/README.md

 # Some background

 ## My environment
 I run Home Assistant on a virtual X64 box, 4GB RAM, 3 Cores of an older Xeon E5-2630 v2 @ 2.60GHz and 30GB Disk from a small FC SAN (HP MSA).
 Recorder writes to a local mariadb socket, moved this from my 'big' mariadb machine because of some performance issues.
 Influxdb and Graphana are also on the same box.
-I cannot imagine how somone can run this stuff an a Raspberry Pi.
+I cannot imagine how someone can run this stuff an a Raspberry Pi.
 You'll find a list of the integrations I use myself on my production box [here](https://github.com/onkelbeh/HomeAssistantRepository/blob/master/etc/portage/package.use/60_homeassistant).

-Some of my devices are connected via Eclipse Mosquitto (https://mosquitto.org/), I use the stable version coming with the original distribution (2.0.11), no SSL inside my isolated IOT Vlan, so no need to upgrade.
+Also, a list of all components aka USEFlags is generated with every release (https://git.edevau.net/onkelbeh/HomeAssistantRepository/src/branch/master/DOMAINTABLE.md)

 ## Python 3.9 Support
 My production box now runs Python 3.9.6_p1 (29.8.2021).
 Most modules are OK with 3.9 support, I will upgrade them if they are touched, if you find your favorite components missing, just open a ticket and drop me a list.
 Also ESPHome-2021.8.2 runs (with a small hack in platformio).
 During compile tests, I have all available tests turned on.